X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Results and Discussion

 \subsection{X-Ray Analysis}

-X-ray temperatures and luminosities were determined following the procedure described in \S \ref{subsec:XMM}, with results shown in \cref{tab:XMM}.
+X-ray temperatures and luminosities were determined following the procedure described in \S\ref{subsec:XMM}, with results shown in \cref{tab:XMM}.
+Luminosities are measured within $r_{500}$, computed from the scaling relation in \cref{eq:ez} using the fitted $T_X$; the uncertainty in $r_{500}$ is not propagated into the reported $L_X$ uncertainties.
 We use the scaling relations provided in \citet{upsdell2023xmm} to compare fitted temperatures and luminosities to expected values at the given richness, assuming self-similar evolution.
 These relations do not explicitly account for selection effects.
 However, we use relations derived from an optically selected sample, which includes X-ray faint sources (those not detected in the XMM Cluster Survey, possibly due to low exposure time or off-axis positioning on the detector) at an estimated upper-limit luminosity to reduce bias towards X-ray bright sources.
+Significant positive deviations from these relations can indicate ongoing merger activity, since cluster mergers shock-heat and compress the intracluster medium during pericenter passage, transiently boosting both $T_X$ and $L_X$ above the equilibrium values expected for a relaxed system of the same mass \citep{ricker2001off, poole2007impact}.

 \htmlfig{ }

 \pdffig{ }

 Looking at the richness--temperature scaling relation from \citet{upsdell2023xmm},